ONSdigital/sml-catalogue/readme.md

 [**Homebrew**](https://brew.sh/): Follow the instructions on this page

-[**Python**](https://www.python.org/downloads/macos/): To install the correct version of python on your local system, check the pipfile and then install the relevant version.
+[**Python**](https://www.python.org/downloads/macos/): To install the correct version of python on your local system, check the pyproject.toml and then install the relevant version.

-You will need to install [pipenv](https://pypi.org/project/pipenv/) to install the python dependencies.
+You will need to install [poetry](https://python-poetry.org/docs/#installing-with-the-official-installer) to install the python dependencies.
 If you want to manage multiple versions of python you will need to install `pyenv`.

-Refer to the [confluence page](https://confluence.ons.gov.uk/display/ESD/Guide+on+using+pipenv%2C+pyenv+and+venv) for guidance installing and using pipenv and pyenv.
+Refer to the [confluence page](https://confluence.ons.gov.uk/display/ESD/Guide+on+using+pipenv%2C+pyenv+and+venv) for guidance on installing and using pyenv.

 You will also need to have installed [wget](https://formulae.brew.sh/formula/wget) to fecth the `ONS Design System`.